contributorshipcollaboration/contributorshipcollaboration.github.io/content/blog/2024annualReviewContribCollab.md

 ![CRediTmultilingual](https://github.com/user-attachments/assets/e5e2191d-717b-44ba-8e38-f62fe496a8a9)

-Following the hackathon, through word of mouth and social media we attracted additional  volunteer scholars, and we collaborated via monthly Zooms, together with email and Slack.
+Following the hackathon, additional volunteer scholars joined us, and we collaborated via monthly Zooms, as well as through email and Slack.
 In addition to creating a nice community 😊, our main achievements are:

 *   Creating a [website](https://contributorshipcollaboration.github.io/projects/translation/) that publishes our translations in
     *   a machine-readable JSON metadata schema that we created